![]() |

 Tolkien: I can't say enough good things!
 I have posted extensively about Tolkien here.

 Trollope: I made my way through a Trollope for the first A-Z list.
-My review pretty much sums up everything I can say about Trollope.
+I review another book, The Warden and its BBC production here.
+I discuss Trollope and likable characters here.

 Truman, Margaret: I skimmed a few of Margaret Truman's mysteries.
 They didn't grab me.